ripaclub/zf2-mailman/README.md

 ### Mandrill

 To use the Mandrill transport add `"mandrill/mandrill"` to your `composer.json`.

+Then configure it.

 ```php
 'mailman' => [